JEC1100/CV/README.md

 For professional projects, I'd like to work on:
 - Projects that involve a new tech stack, niche tech, continuous integration, continuous deployment, databases, busy teams.
+- Projects that see a rapid turnover of user stories to deployment and involve a good amount of testing where possible.